Jalamang/GitHub_SRE_CICD/.github/AllyFico.md

 ***5. Can you explain how you use monitoring and logging tools, such as Prometheus and ELK, to improve visibility and troubleshoot issues in a production environment?***

-    Together, Prometheus and ELK can provide comprehensive visibility into the performance and behavior of applications and infrastructure, helping organizations to:

-    Proactively monitor performance:

-    Troubleshoot issues more efficiently:

-    Improve collaboration and communication:

-    Enhance security and compliance:
+    Prometheus and ELK are popular monitoring and logging tools that can be used to improve visibility and troubleshoot issues in a production environment.

     Prometheus is a monitoring and alerting tool that collects and stores time-series data, such as resource utilization, application performance metrics, and system logs.
 This data can be used to visualize and analyze performance, identify trends, and set up alerts to proactively detect and address issues.

     ELK (Elasticsearch, Logstash, and Kibana) is a log analysis platform that collects, parses, and stores log data, and provides an intuitive user interface for searching, analyzing, and visualizing logs.
 ELK can help quickly identify and resolve issues by providing a centralized view of all log data, making it easier to find the root cause of problems.

+    Together, Prometheus and ELK can provide comprehensive visibility into the performance and behavior of applications and infrastructure, helping organizations to:

+    Proactively monitor performance: By collecting and analyzing performance metrics, organizations can identify and address potential issues before they become critical.

+    Troubleshoot issues more efficiently: ELK provides a centralized view of log data, making it easier to find the root cause of issues and resolve them quickly.

+    Improve collaboration and communication: By providing a centralized view of performance and log data, teams can share information and collaborate more effectively, reducing the time it takes to resolve issues.

+    Enhance security and compliance: By collecting and storing logs, organizations can meet security and compliance requirements, such as auditing, incident response, and data retention.

 ***6. How do you handle and manage infrastructure as code using tools such as Terraform or CloudFormation?***